getify/You-Dont-Know-JS/get-started/ch1.md

 Once a proposal reaches "Stage 4" status, it is eligible to be included in the next yearly revision of the language.
 It can take anywhere from several months to a few years for a proposal to work its way through these stages.

-All proposals are managed in the open, on TC39's Github repository: https://github.com/tc39/proposals
+All proposals are managed *in the open* on TC39's Github repository: https://github.com/tc39/proposals

 Anyone, whether on TC39 or not, is welcome to participate in these public discussions and the processes for working on the proposals.
 However, only TC39 members can attend meetings and vote on the proposals and changes.
 So in effect, the voice of a TC39 member carries a lot of weight in where JS will go.